gamesmiths-guild/forge-godot/docs/README.md

 # Forge for Godot Documentation

-This documentation covers the integration of the Forge Gameplay Framework into the Godot Engine through the Forge for Godot plugin.
+This documentation covers the integration of the Forge Gameplay System into the Godot Engine through the Forge for Godot plugin.

 ## What is Forge?